Keflavik International Airport

 There are a number of taxi companies operating directly outside the arrivals hall.

-The small but well-equipped Leifur Eiriksson terminal was refurbished in 2007 to mark its 20th anniversary.
-The terminal offers a 24-hour exchange bureau, restaurants, a children's playground, duty free store, coin and card operated telephones, baby-changing facilities and an information desk.
+The terminal offers an exchange bureau, restaurants, a children's playground, duty free stores, baby-changing facilities and an information desk.
 An executive lounge also has phone, fax and internet connections.
 The terminal is designed for easy access for the disabled.

 Short- and long-term parking is available at a cost of ISK 150 per hour (for the first 24 hours) or ISK 3,600 per day thereafter in short-term parking, and ISK 800 per day in long-term parking.
 Parking is located opposite the terminal building.